 What can I do?

-Talk to your doctor.
+Talk to your healthcare professional.
 He or she can often diagnose your condition after a check-up and a brief conversation.
 For help starting the conversation, download our Doctor Discussion Guide here.